arkiuat/pe-reconstruct/README.md

 There are some textual substitutions that need to be made in the DN 2 text for the English translation, mostly subsection numbers and interlocutor addresses.
-For interlinear or side-by-side display of the Pāli text, the interlocutor changes etc. should also be made.
-These are provided for by the two pe-subst.json files for each sutta.
+These are provided for by one of two pe-subst.json files for each sutta.
 Unlike the pe-map.json file, the pe-subst.json files for English may need to be modified or remade from scratch for each particular version.

+Full support for interlinear or side-by-side display of the Pāli root text is planned but has not yet been implemented as of May 2025.
+A second set of pe-subst.json files needs to be provided for this.

 How to run the demo
 -------------------